 How to pair wine for Christmas day

-How do you pair wine for Christmas day?
-Whether you’re serving traditional turkey or going with something different, let Wickhams guide you to the perfect wine for Christmas pairings.
+What are the best tips to pair wine for Christmas day?
+Whether you’re serving turkey, roast ham, goose, or going with something completely different, read on for the perfect wine for Christmas pairings.

 Canapés and Aperitifs

 The pop of a cork from a bottle of fizz will let everyone know that the party has started.
-Crémant makes a great alternative to Champagne, it’s made using the Champagne method, but doesn’t come with the expensive price tag.
+Christmas might be the only time that's it acceptable to drink Champagne for breakfast, lunch and dinner, though free-thinkers opt instead for Crémant, a great alternative to Champagne which is made using the same method and often the same grapes.

-Cave de Turckheim “Mayerling” Brut is an elegant option from Alsace.
-This sparkling Pinot Blanc will cut through the fattiness of smoked salmon blinis or compliment a creamy baked brie.
+Famille Gueguen Crémant de Bourgogne Blanc de Noirs is an elegant fizz made from Pinot Noir.
+It's alluring acidity will cut through the fattiness of smoked salmon blinis or compliment a creamy baked brie.

-Browse our selection of sparkling wines and Champagne.
+Discover our range of sparkling wines and Champagne.

 Starters